CDF 26 Furthers Army Fires Transformation

-Regular Soldier feedback was an important part of the data collection plan during the Cross Domain Fires 26 Concept Focused Warfighting Experiment at Fort Sill, Okla.
-Soldiers were trained to use the emerging technologies, then they provided feedback on the use and operation of that technology to the Fires Future Capabilities Directorate during regular touch points.
-Technologies participated in the experiment across Fort Sill and the distributed sites, either in a real time “live” status or with their capabilities portrayed in the simulation.
+FORT SILL, Okla. – On behalf of the Futures and Concepts Command, the Fires Future Capability Directorate led the execution of the Cross Domain Fires 26 Concept Focused Warfighting Experiment in late February and early March at Fort Sill.

-CDF 26 was an integrated and distributed, scaled field experiment led by the Fires Future Capabilities Directorate to assess emerging warfighting gaps and capabilities.
-The experiment was supported with excursions by the All-Domain Sensing team at White Sands Missile Range, N.M. and the Aviation Future Capability Directorate at Yuma Proving Ground, Az.
+CDF 26 was an integrated and distributed, scaled field experiment led by the Fires FCD and supported with excursions by the All-Domain Sensing team at White Sands Missile Range, N.M. and the Aviation Future Capability Directorate at Yuma Proving Ground, Az.

+The Fires FCD coordinates the modernization efforts for Integrated Offensive and Defensive Fires through development of Fires concepts, requirements, and experimentation to realize materiel solutions and future capabilities to enablecombined arms maneuver and continuous transformation.

+“Cross Domain Fires 26 gave the Army a unique venue to assess emerging cross-domain fires capabilities and capability gaps at echelon,” stated Col. Doug Simmons, director of the F-FCD Fires Experimentation Division.
+“Experiments like this are critical to informing emerging Army concepts and requirements by demonstrating how fires synchronize across land, air, maritime, space, and cyber domains to achieve overmatch.”

 |Date Taken: